Tog is a measure of warmth, the higher the tog rating, the warmer the duvet as indicated in the guide below:

 Sammy Margo’s Guide to Buying a Duvet

-As the winter draws in and the nights get longer and colder it is time to think about a new duvet.
+As the seasons change and temperatures at night also change it is time to think about switching up your duvet.
 But buying a duvet can be a confusing task, so I am going to try and simplify it.

 As well as choosing the filling of your duvet, you will also have a choice of Togs, for most people choosing the Tog is the hardest part!

 The Tog rating indicates the warmth of the duvet and generally people use different Tog duvets at different times in the year.
 Winter duvets are usually 13.5 Tog, summer duvets are usually 4.5 Tog, and mid season duvets are usually around 9 or 10 Tog.
 But what do you do if you don’t want three duvets taking up valuable storage space?